kenpoh01/Draw-Steel-Item-Importer-for-Foundryvtt/draw-steel-item-importer/README.md

-More functionality will be coming in the future, at the moment, only hero abilities can be imported.
+More functionality will be coming in the future (please see the dropdown menu for which are active)

-PLEASE NOTE: At the moment, only abilities with a cost and without a cost will parse correctly.
-I had to split those two up as different dropdown selections, so please choose the correct one.